-On 17 February 1928 Berg registered Berg & Co.
-Ltd in Hong Kong (#793) and nine months later resigned from Thoresen & Co.
-Shortly afterwards, Svale was transferred to Skibs A/S Nidareid under his sole management and in September 1929 was placed on charter to inaugurate a new line between Macao and Portuguese Timor, proceeding via Singapore, Batavia, Surabaya and Macassar.
+Towards the end of 1928, Svale was transferred to Skibs A/S Nidareid under Berg's sole management.
+In September 1929 she was placed on charter to inaugurate a new line between Macao and Portuguese Timor, proceeding via Singapore, Batavia, Surabaya and Macassar.
 The Singapore agent was the Portuguese-linked firm of Barretto Shipping & Trading Co., which by December 1929 was advertising the ship northbound for Hong Kong 'with excellent first-class accommodation', though she arrived from Timor Deli (Dili) on the 27th with 24 bullocks and 196 goats.
 According to KPM reports, Svale finished the charter at Hong Kong in late February 1930, being replaced in the Macao-Timor line first by the French-flag freighter Gouverneur General Paul Doumer (1919) and then in March 1931 by Wallem's China coaster Norviken (1925).
 Meanwhile, Svale was placed on charter between Hong Kong and Rangoon, In April 1931 she was sold back to Williamson & Co. and reverted to the South China-Straits trade with relieving stints in the Douglas S.S.
 Co. line to Swatow, Amoy and Foochow until wrecked three years later when departing from Foochow in fog.
 Curiously Berg's memoir makes no mention of Svale, so perhaps the venture was a disappointment.
 He does lovingly mention his nine-ton yawl Irene.
 LCI reports another vessel has having been owned and broken up but this ship is yet to be unidentified.